MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/data-residency.md

     - External groups can't be created in your Yammer Enterprise network, and your users can't participate in external groups belonging to other networks.

-- [Post to Yammer by sending an email message](https://support.office.com/article/058d1bc1-3492-47c5-bde2-29ea294acdb6) is available for Office 365 Groups only.
+- [Posting to Yammer by sending an email message](https://support.office.com/article/058d1bc1-3492-47c5-bde2-29ea294acdb6) is only available for Office 365 connected groups.

 <a name="geodata"></a>